 This evaluation is part of a series of evaluations that will build knowledge and understanding of how well leaders and teachers in early learning services are implementing Te Whāriki (2017).

 New Zealand’s early childhood curriculum, Te Whāriki was updated in April, 2017.
 The previous version had been in place for 20 years.
 Te Whāriki (2017) reflects the changes in theory, practice and early learning contexts that have occurred over the last 20 years (MOE, 2017).

 We want to evaluate the extent to which you are engaging parents and whānau in their child’s learning as you implement Te Whāriki (2017).

 When are we doing this NET?

 The findings from this evaluation phase will inform further phases looking at services’ implementation of Te Whāriki (2017).

-We will use what we find in this phase of the evaluation to inform future phases that consider services’ journey towards implementing a local curriculum that reflects Te Whāriki (2017).
+We will use what we find to inform future evaluations that consider services’ journey as they implement a local curriculum that reflects Te Whāriki (2017).
 We will also share our findings with the Ministry of Education, so they know how services are progressing towards implementation of Te Whāriki (2017).
-The findings may be published separately, or included in a report with findings from later phases.
+The findings may be published separately, or included in a report with findings from other phases.